shaposhnikoff/my_medium_articles_starred/our-iot-journey-through-esp8266-firebase-angular-and-plotly-js-part-3-644048e90ca4.md

 ## B) Angular web app or “classical” web app?

 When we hacked this small project (5 months ago), before writing the 3 related Medium posts, we used **Angular** framework [[link](https://angular.io/)] to write the web app.
-We believed we would use it in this last post of the serie, that’s why it is mentionned in the 3 posts URLs.
+We believed we would use it in this last post of the series, that’s why it is mentioned in the 3 posts URLs.
 But, as we published our first (4 months ago) and second (2 months ago) Medium posts [[link](https://medium.com/@o.lourme/our-iot-journey-through-esp8266-firebase-angular-and-plotly-js-part-1-a07db495ac5f), [link](https://medium.com/@o.lourme/our-iot-journey-through-esp8266-firebase-angular-and-plotly-js-part-2-14b0609d3f5e)], it turned out that this project could be **a basis for students discovering IoT**, even if they were not initially developers.
 In that context, we cannot ask them to learn Angular before diving into the IoT topic, that would really be discouraging.
 So, as our project went eventually more newbies oriented, we will explain here how to write the web app “classically”, *i.e. *with **html**, **javascript** and **css** files.
 It’s not possible to change Medium posts URLs afterwards, that’s why “Angular” remains in them and we’re sorry for that.
 That’s not bad marketing!

 *Note: *If you want to write the web app with Angular all the same, follow the excellent resource mentioned in the **Acknowledgments** section at the end of this post.
 We ourselves started with it.